 A solid HR team can be a great asset in attracting and hiring people who will fit within such a culture.
 Start-ups often overlook the need for this type of screening, accepting new hires with stellar skills but unfit personalities.
 No matter how good a candidate looks on paper, they’ll cause damage if they don’t fit the culture.

 Senior management is also indispensable in creating a culture of fiscal responsibility.
-Everyone takes their cues from the C-suite, and if executives understand the importance of a stable financial infrastructure, so will marketing, production, IT and every other cost center.
+Everyone takes their cues from the C-suite, and if executives understand the importance of a stable financial and FP&A infrastructure, so will marketing, production, IT and every other cost center.

 Financial forecasting is an important part of any start-up’s success.
 To help your company get the most predictive value out of your forecast, it’s important to establish a good financial forecasting process.
 You can learn about our best practices by clicking on the button below for our free guide.